 - Send a relative within the second degree by consanguinity or affinity (blood or marriage) to complete an application for an absentee ballot to be mailed to you on your behalf.

-- Complete the Absentee Application form and submit it to the County Clerk.
+- Complete the 2020 Absentee Ballot Request Form form and submit it to the County Clerk.

 If this application is for an August Primary Election, please make sure to note the preferred party ballot that you wish to receive.
 If no party is listed, we will issue an Issues Only ballot.